-1950s, anthology, espionage, giant monsters!, invasion!, Kieran Yanner, mutants, Paizo, pirates!, Planet Stories, post apocalyptic, psionics, revenge, Robert Silverberg, robots!, science fiction, Science Fiction Adventures, short fiction, time travel, totalitarian state, vikings!
+1950s, anthology/collection, espionage, giant monsters!, invasion!, Kieran Yanner, mutants, Paizo, pirates!, Planet Stories, post apocalyptic, psionics, revenge, Robert Silverberg, robots!, science fiction, Science Fiction Adventures, short fiction, time travel, totalitarian state, vikings!

 The latest in Paizo Publishing’s Planet Stories pulp reprint line is a trilogy of early Robert Silverberg tales, written for the digest Science Fiction Adventures, which was in turn looking back to the old Planet Stories pulp for inspiration.
 The first book, Hunt the Space Witch! (hereafter referred to as HtSW!), contains seven of his earliest stories; the next two each contain three novellas.
 These stories have been out of print since they were in Ace and Dell paperbacks in the 60s-70s (one of the Ace Doubles I own includes “Slaves of the Star Giants”).
 (Note that this has been revised since I first posted it.)